SEMICeu/Wikibase/refine.md

 ![OR bot](/images/or_schema.png)

-This part requires the reconciliation service to be running but has already been demonstrated during the previous session.
+This part requires the reconciliation service to be running but has already been demonstrated during the previous session with <https://semic.the-qa-company.com/>.